mCzolko/GoogleClosureRequests/README.md

 GoogleClosureRequests
 =====================

 XHR Request managing for Google Closure written in CoffeeScript (with Bolin's Coffee preprocessor)

+Use as you want!